 Medical Certificate |

-A comprehensive medical examination report, including all required vaccinations and screenings as per Puerto Rican health regulations. |
+A medical examination report including all required vaccinations, per Department of State and Puerto Rican health regulations. |

 Proof of Residence |